willco123/portfolio-ui/src/markdown-data/about.md

 title: "About"
 ---

-A **Full-stack Developer** with a drive to continously learn and leverage my skills to craft innovative solutions for complex problems.
+A **Full-stack Developer** with a drive to continuously learn and leverage my skills to craft innovative solutions for complex problems.
 I am passionate about technology and have been exploring this through software development for just over two years.